DanielWong76/hack-challenge/README.md

 EXTERNAL API USE:

     We used SocketIO in our backend to allow messaging between users.
-Instead of updating whenever a request is sent, it listens for events.
+Instead of updating whenever a request is sent, it listens for events, which allows for constant updates.
 SocketIO interacted with out Chat and Message routes.

     We used SendGridApi to send emails whenever a user registers, a user is chosen for a side quest, and when a job is done.